• Meet Our Family

 DIY· FAMILY· Family Parties· Gardening· Holiday Crafts· Holiday Parties· Home Decor· Kid Crafts· Kid Parties· Kids· PARTIES· Posts

 It’s fall!
 It’s fall!
 Okay, not really, but the pumpkin beverages hit the stores September 1st, the cinnamon scented candles, the Halloween decorations — and since I love fall, even though it’s still in the 90s in South Florida, it’s time for a fall decorating party!
 Woohoo!
-We hired painters and decorators dublin this Labor Day weekend to make the front of our house look just awesome for this time of the year.
+We used this Labor Day weekend to make the front of our house look just awesome for this time of the year.
 We had fun, but I will warn you, it gets a little messy.
 I’ll show you how to clean up after.

 We began this gardening and decorating party with a painting craft.
 Each child was given a clay pot, a foam brush, and three colors of paint: orange, green, and purple.
 The kids had fun painting their pots (and got a little messy in the process).
 We placed the pots on haystacks on a large tablecloth to capture that fall feel.